IBM/AutoMLPipeline.jl/docs/src/man/metaensembles.md

 # Ensemble Methods

-AMPL supports three meta-ensemble methods, namely:
+AMPL supports three types of meta-ensembles, namely:
 StackEnsemble, VoteEnsemble, and BestLearner.
 They are considered as meta-ensembles because they can contain other learners including other ensembles as well as